 36) Start a family Facebook page for family updates.

-38) Volunteer to watch/care for a friend’s or family member’s child that is out of school but parent has to go to work.
+to watch/care for a friend’s or family member’s child that is out of school but parent has to go to work.
+Online volunteering, letters to elderly, essential workers, drop offs to colleagues, workers, hospitals.

 39) Help a friend or neighbor with one of their projects.